 Don’t miss this great opportunity to start strong!

-New international graduate students have two orientation options prior to their first semester of enrollment:
+New international graduate students have two orientation options prior to the Fall semester of enrollment:

-- KU GradPrep (includes standard "YOU at KU - International" orientation
+- KU GradPrep (includes standard "YOU at KU - International" Orientation) in July.

-- "YOU at KU - International" orientation only
+- "YOU at KU - International" Orientation only in August.

 Find out more on the registration page and make your selection.

 F-1 and J-1 international students must be enrolled in a full course of study each regular term.
 Generally, international undergraduate students must be enrolled in at least 12 credit hours, and international graduate students are required to be enrolled in 9 credit hours.